douglas125/SimilarSongs/README.md

 Would you like to listen to multiple versions of your favorite song?
 This is the place to find it.

+## How to view the data

+Clone this repo
+Run `flask --app similarsongs run`

+## Developing

+For debug purposes, it is useful to run the server using
+  - `flask --app similarsongs --debug run`

 ## FAQ

 **What does this repo contain?**